《Specifying Systems》 阅读笔记。

 $[i \in \lbrace “val”, “ack”, “rdy”\rbrace \mapsto $ $$\mathrm{IF} \enspace i = “val” \enspace \mathrm{THEN} \enspace d \enspace \mathrm{ELSE \enspace IF} \enspace i = “ack” \enspace \mathrm{THEN} \enspace 1 \enspace \mathrm{ELSE} \enspace 0]$$

-• ! as standing for the new record $r'$
+as standing for the new record $r'$- an

 3.3.
 Definitions